Grocery shop like a nutritionist to support your health, nutrition, and weight loss goals.

 Drink more water and other optimal hydration options, such as lemon water, lime water, celery juice, cucumber juice, and coconut water.
 Soft drinks, sports drinks, sweetened teas, caffeinated concoctions, low-fat milk and many alcohol beverages are unhealthy options.
 They contain shocking amounts of sugar, artificial sweeteners, and other hazardous ingredients.
 Ditch the sugar and save money by sticking with water as your main beverage.

-Pass on genetically modified foods.
+Nutritionists say no to GMOs and so should you.
+Pass on non-organic and genetically modified foods as much as possible.
 Opt for organic, GMO-free foods when available.
+The better the quality of the food, the better it will be for your body.
 Avoid the following high-risk genetically modified crops: alfalfa, canola, corn, cotton, papaya, soy, sugar beets, zucchini, and yellow summer squash.

 Produce: local, organic